Eurovans: Second generation (2002–2014)

 In 2002, the second generation of the Eurovans was launched.
 The 807 itself was launched in June, followed by the C8 in July.
 The floorpan, wheelbase, and postponement were not transformed, but all exterior dimensions, including front and rear tracks, were increased.
 The increase in length of almost 30 cm greatly enhanced interior volume.
 The new Eurovans were afforded a much more bubbly, contemporary look, along with a modern looking dashboard with centrally mounted gauges.

 The differences between the various versions were more marked, surrounding full front fascias and rear sections (including head and tail lights), as well as different interior colour themes.
 The middle and third row seats now had fore/aft sliders to increase flexibility and also adjustable backs.
 As with the first generation, a three seater bench seat was available in the third row, slotting into the standard third row seat runners, with back-lowering and tilt forward arrangements to increase boot space.

 The Fiat and the Lancia were slightly wider than PSA vans, and the Phedra was longer than the other Eurovans.

 The Citroën C8 and Peugeot 807 also got two light facelifts: the first one in February 2008, and the second one in 2012.

 To highlight the launch of the V6 engine, Peugeot presented a design study called Peugeot 807 Grand Tourisme at the 2003 Geneva Motor Show.
 Despite the fancier four passenger interior and some mechanical and visual tuning, the car was essentially a top-of-the-line 807.

 Engines

 The engine range comprised again of different versions of the PSA EW/DW engine, paired with either five-speed manual or four-speed automatic transmissions.
 A six-speed manual option was added in the United Kingdom in the end of 2004.
 Additionally, top-of-the-line versions came with the PSA ES V6.

 All diesels were PSA's HDIs, but Fiat models used JTD badging.

 Model differences

 Citroën C8

-Citroën chose to put the minivan in line with its new naming theme, where models were called Cx (x being a number roughly corresponding to the relative size of a given model), hence the Citroën C8.
+The C8 follows Citroën's new naming scheme of the letter "C" followed by a number roughly corresponding to the relative size of a given model.